 As a voice in the Senate, it was her calls to the common ground that fostered much of the healing between both sides in the months that followed, and her efforts to stabilize the economy across all the impacted worlds was key to engendering trust between the planets and the new Passau government.
 Casia’s initiatives put the military back to use in anti-piracy and missions of mercy roles, helping to restore some sense of honor and duty among a group so instrumental in loss of human life during the war.
 Casia also led the war crimes trials for both sides, holding both military and government leaders accountable for their respective atrocities; and with the government stabilized and the reconstruction efforts in progress, it was Casia that led the effort to re-write the constitution, realizing her father’s dream from over a decade before.

-THE SECOND CONSTITUTION AND THE SOCIALIST REVOLUTION
+THE PEOPLE’S COMPACT AND THE SOCIALIST REVOLUTION

 THE NEW FEDERAL DOCTRINE